Skip to main content

 Custom Solutions

-As discussed, manufacturers rely on the volume of sales to stay afloat.
+As discussed, manufacturers rely on high sales volumes to stay afloat.
 This translates to a lack of care for the customers’ specific needs.
-For a business looking to include a copier or MFP from the company, this represents a loophole as it would then mean that your particular needs are not considered by the brand you chose to partner with.
+For a business looking to include a copier or MFP from the company, this represents a loophole, as it means that your particular needs are not considered by the brand you chose to partner with.

 It is the complete opposite for the copier dealer.
-The business model adopted by these market players is one in which there is a commitment to ensuring that the customer finds value in their offerings.
+The business model adopted by these market players is one in which they are committed to ensuring that customers find value in their offerings.
 Specifically, the customer seems to be at the center of everything these local dealers do.

-It can be theorized that this insistence in having the customer at the core of their business practice is because these businesses rely on repeat customer business to thrive.
+It can be theorized that this insistence on having the customer at the core of their business practice is because these businesses rely on repeat business from customers to thrive.

 As the customer takes the copier from the national manufacturer to the local dealer, they get the very best service and parts.
-That then translates to greater customer satisfaction, which means more sales of the copiers or MFPs from the national brand.
+That then translates to greater customer satisfaction, which leads to more sales of copiers or MFPs from the national brand.

 Top-Notch, Quality Service

-In the past, it was theorized that when a business works with a national manufacturer, they will likely get the best quality service.
-The industry thought that if they needed prompt troubleshooting or service assistance, the national company had the expertise to quickly get the copiers up and running and avoid any further downtime.
+In the past, it was theorized that working with a national manufacturer would likely result in the best quality service.
+The industry thought that if they needed prompt troubleshooting or service assistance, the national company had the expertise to quickly get the copiers up and running, thereby avoiding any further downtime.

 That is not the case.

-For starters, the local dealer is, in fact, local.
+For starters, the local dealer is indeed local.
 This translates to fast dispatch of the technician you need.
-These local technicians can also tackle any problems you encounter as they arise, which will ensure that there are no interruptions in business processes.
+These local technicians can also address any problems that arise, ensuring no interruptions to business processes.

-Besides, you do not have to pay for the trip fee that might be part of your original service agreement.
+Besides, you don't have to pay the trip fee that might be part of your original service agreement.

 Also, most local vendors will take their technicians to train at the same facility where technicians from the manufacturers go.

-This means that the quality of service a business gets from the local technicians is of the same quality as that from the national company.
+This means that the quality of service a business receives from local technicians is the same as that from a national company.
 Besides, they get ongoing maintenance and troubleshooting at a snap.

 interactive-copier-and-printer-buying-guide